^

 1. Clindamycin

-Use of the antibiotics for scarlet fever during pregnancy
+Use antibiotics for scarlet fever during pregnancy

 Contraindications

-Side effects of the antibiotics for scarlet fever
+Side effects antibiotics for scarlet fever

 • Skin allergic reactions, dermatitis.